-Citation with stable link: Philip A. Harland, 'Bandits and their wild banquets: Lapiths and Centaurs,' Last modified June 6, 2019, http://philipharland.com/Blog/?p=47.
+Citation with stable link: Philip A. Harland, 'Bandits and their wild banquets: Lapiths and Centaurs,' Ethnic Relations and Migration in the Ancient World, last modified February 11, 2023, https://philipharland.com/Blog/?p=47.

 Bandits or pirates play an important role within many of the ancient Greek novels.
 In essence, these thugs come to embody just about every improper social and religious activity you can imagine, including human sacrifice and cannibalism (as I discussed in earlier entries on ethnography.
 They are also depicted as engaging in improper banqueting activity in other respects.